John Culshaw, Producer

 • Of course, Monteux is a master of the French idiom — his performance of the complete ballet here is definitive in our opinion

-• There are about 150 orchestral recordings we’ve awarded the honor of offering the Best Performances with the Highest Quality Sound, and this record certainly has earned a place on that list.
+• There are about 150 orchestral recordings we think offer the best performance coupled with the highest quality soundThis record is certainly deserving of a place on that list.

 Both sides here are BIG, with the space and depth of the wonderful Kingsway Hall that the LSO perform in.
 John Culshaw produced the album, which surely accounts for the huge size and space, not to mention quality, of the recording.
 The sound is dynamic and tonally correct throughout.